miaogecm/FlatFS/evaluation/README.md

 **Ext4, XFS, PMFS, NOVA, FlatFS:** These file systems are implemented in Linux kernel 4.15.

-**BetrFS:** We use the latest released version 0.4.1 which works on Linux kernel 3.11.10.

-**VFS-opt:** Linux kernel 3.14.
-We mount a Ext4 file system on the RAM disk for VFS-opt.

 #### 3. How to access

 Make sure there is one person running experiments at a time on our machine because performance interferences significantly impacts the results.